ariefauliaa/Momentum-Based-Quant-Strat/README.md

 **Monte Carlo Interpretation:**

-With Monte Carlo simulation, the result is remarkably strong.
-Forward simulating for 3 years, the **chance of a positive return is 95.4%**.
+Using Monte Carlo simulation, the results are impressively strong.
+When we simulate forward over 3 years, there's a **95.4% chance of ending with a positive return**.

 To put that into perspective:

 - Imagine you're blindfolded, and in front of you are **100 toys** some **red** (success) and some **blue** (failure).
 You reach out and randomly pick **one toy at a time**, doing this **100 times**.
 Now imagine that **95 of those 100 toys turn out to be red**.
 That’s how good this strategy’s odds look.